tardate/LittleArduinoProjects/README.md

-# 417 Little Electronics and Arduino Projects
+# 418 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [SimpleSamplePlayer](./playground/Audio/SimpleSamplePlayer) - playing short audio samples on an Arduino using some PWM tricks from the PCM library.
+> Latest addition:sparkles: [CommonEmitterHartley](./Electronics101/Oscillators/CommonEmitterHartley) - build and test a BJT common-emitter Hartley oscillator.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),